 Primary School Spotlight Staff honors the amazing people working in the building and gives you a chance to learn a little bit more about them!
-The Primary School Spotlight Staff for February 2021 are the Special Ed., AIS, OT, PT, Speech Team!
+The latest Primary School Spotlight Staff: the Primary School Counseling Staff!

 Scroll past names for Spotlight Staff pictures and see previous Primary School Spotlight Staff here.

 Amy Stephenson, School Counselor